Overgned-Investment-Group-LLC/nightquestLED.github.io/index.md

 **Bluetooth Communication**: Seamlessly connect the NightQuestLED to your Quest 2 via Bluetooth.
 This integration opens up a realm of real-time interactions, such as adjusting the RGB or IR LED based on game dynamics or ambient conditions.

-**Dynamic Adjustments with Quest's Passthrough API**: Imagine the IR LEDs adjusting their brightness in tandem with the ambient light detected by the Quest's passthrough.
-Perfect lighting, every time.
+**Dynamic Adjustments with Quest's Passthrough API**: In a future software release we will add the capability for the IR & RGB LEDs to adjust their brightness in tandem with the ambient light changes detected by the cameras of the Quest 2, enabling perfect lighting, every time.

 **Shared Space Multiplayer Enhancements**: With the rise of shared-space VR experiences, use the RGB to signify teams, player statuses, and more.
 Whether you're in a competitive match or a collaborative effort, let the RGB tell the story.